 And finally why not take part in Plantlife's wildflower count this year and help the charity track our wildflowers.

-And don't forget to share your wildflower photos on the Summer of Wildlife Flickr group - #seeitsnapitshareit.
+And don't forget to share your wildflower photos on the Springwatch Flickr group.